 Generally, it is a requirement that your employer must pay a compulsory contribution to your superannuation on your

 behalf.
-This is usually an amount equal to 10.5% (11% from July 2023) of your salary – and is on top of your salary or wages.
+This is usually an amount equal to 11.5% of your salary – and is on top of your salary or wages.

 But there are a number of ways to boost your retirement nest egg by making extra contributions to your superannuation:

-**There is an ability to use the bring-forward rules to enable contributions of up to $330,000 if Total Super Balance is less than $1.59 Million.
-Note the $1.7 Million total super balance test applies in order to make a non-concessional contribution of any size.
+**There is an ability to use the bring-forward rules to enable non-concessional contributions of up to $360,000 if Total Super Balance is less than $1.66 Million.
+Note the $1.9 Million total super balance test applies in order to make a non-concessional contribution of any size.

 You can read more about making contributions to your super in ‘Types of Super Contributions.’